DiGareeva/Git-Instructions-updated-with-remote-access/MarkDown instructions.md

 # Instruction for MD work

+## Headlines in MarkDown
+For headline creation in MarkDown it is necessary to write several symbols *#* in the head line.
+Number of # shows the line level.
+The lower level is, the lager the text.

 ## Text selection

 To make italics font, add * or underscore  (_) *around the text*.